 Health insurance might consider covering the procedure if gynecomastia is accompanied by unwanted side effects like bloody discharge, breast milk, and if the breast tissue rubs on clothing, leading to irritation and potential infections.

 Only your insurance provider can determine if gynecomastia surgery is covered.
-You can ask about the cost of gynecomastia surgery and your insurance options during your initial consultation.
+You can ask about the cost of gynecomastia surgery and insurance during your initial consultation

 By scheduling a consultation with a board-certified surgeon, you can start on the path to a more masculine chest and elevated self-esteem.

-Calling a certified surgical center like the Gynecomastia Center of Los Angeles will allow you to meet privately with Dr. Babak Moeinolmolki, who has conducted thousands of minimally invasive surgeries all over the world.
+Calling a certified surgical center like the Gynecomastia Center of Los Angeles will allow you to meet privately with our gynecomastia surgeon, who has conducted thousands of minimally invasive surgeries all over the world.

 A consultation begins with a discussion of breast growth.
 The doctor is interested in when the problem first began and the degree of breast enlargement.
 Did you notice your breast size growing in puberty, or did the growth spring up recently, potentially after starting a particular medication?